 What tips can you share for making the shift to clinical psychology?

 Tip #1: My suggestion to anyone wishing to make a career change is to focus on their dream job and research extensively.

 Tip #2: No change is easy.
 It requires sacrifice, goals and full commitment.

 Serdar’s LinkedIn profile is here.
 If you’d like to get in touch with him directly, he’d be delighted to hear from you.

 If you have a story you’d be willing to share on this blog in order to help others who are shifting career, I’d love to hear it.
-Alternatively, if Serdar’s story has got you thinking about your own career, feel free to book an initial chat with me to see if career coaching would be helpful.
+Alternatively, if Serdar’s story has got you thinking about your own career, book an initial discussion to see if career coaching would be helpful.